 St Sylvester’s Infant school, Yellow Walls Road; Pope John Paul 11 National School on Sea Road; St Oliver Plunkett NS, Grove Road; St Andrew’s National School on Church Road; for secondary school age children there is Malahide Community School in Broomfield, and there is the Irish College of English on Church Road

 Starting at €400,000 plus, according to John Brophy of Brophy Estates, right in the village.
 After that it’s onwards and upwards, average apartment going for €300,000.
 Top end properties on, for example, the development on the old Malahide Golf Club, such as a 4 five bed detached properties will go for up to €1,500,000 and more.

 The apartments and duplexes on the Malahide Marina are popular, and would set you back €300,000 or so for a two-bedroom.
-Sherry Fitzgerald are handling the 74-home Coill Dubh development of three, four and five bedroom houses at Broomfield, Malahide, Co.
-Dublin.
+Sherry Fitzgerald is handling the 74-home Coill Dubh development of three, four and five bedroom houses at Broomfield.

 Some 40 were reserved even before the official launch and viewings for the remainder are on Saturday and Sunday.
 They’re not cheap, mind, with the three-bed starting at €450,000.

-- Proximity too Dublin and Dublin Airport; easily accessed via M50
+- Proximity to Dublin and Dublin Airport; easily accessed via M50

 - Malahide Marina

 - Malahide Castle